lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 ![](https://raw.githubusercontent.com/lherzolite2024/lherzolite2024.github.io/main/imgs/header.jpg)

-Above it goes some fancy picture, meeting logo, sponsor logos,etc. TODO
+👉 Above it goes some fancy picture, meeting logo, sponsor logos,etc.

-👉 Basic information here.

-The International Orogenic Lherzolite Conference aims to bring together specialists in mantle processes to present key mantle (and adjacent rocks) outcrops worldwide and to share and discuss the latest advances in the processes operating in the upper mantle...TODO.
-The 7th Orogenic Lherzolite meeting...TODO
+The 7th Orogenic Lherzolite meeting will be held in June 2024 in Spain...

-We encourage you to submit new and exciting contributions to the 7th Orogenic Lherzolite meeting and we kindly ask you to disseminate this information among other colleagues potentially interested.
+We encourage you to submit new and exciting contributions and we kindly ask you to disseminate this information among other colleagues potentially interested.

-> 🚨**Announcements**.
+> 🚨**IMPORTANT ANNOUNCEMENTS** 🚨
 >
 > TODO